 Fig. 3.
 Lambs that received Garlicon in drinking water for 12 weeks, achieved higher growth rates (Anassori et al., 2017).

-Garlicon contributes to improve the integrity of the intestinal mucosa by reinforcing the animal’s natural protection against infectious processes generated by coccidia and other parasites.
-Hence, it helps to prevent associated symptoms such as diarrhea, poor absorption of food and weight loss.
+Garlicon helps improve the integrity of the intestinal mucosa by enhancing the animal’s natural protection against infectious processes caused by coccidia and other parasites.
+This helps to prevent associated symptoms such as diarrhea, poor food absorption and weight loss.

 A healthy intestinal mucosa helps prevent infectious processes caused by pathogenic bacteria and intestinal parasites such as coccidia and cryptosporidia.

-In dairy cattle, one of the main benefits of Garlicon is related to its immunomodulatory action in udders, preventing obstruction due to inflammation of the milk channel and reducing the somatic cell count in milk.
+In dairy cattle, one of the main benefits of Garlicon is related to its immunomodulatory action in the udder, preventing obstruction due to inflammation of the milk duct and reducing the somatic cell count in milk.

 Fig. 4.
-Somatic cell count in dairy cows for 5 consecutive days and 15 days after application of a ruminal bolus containing Garlicon.
-In subclinical mastitis the count was reduced to a level similar to that of healthy animals.
-In addition, animals with a high level of somatic cells reduced them by almost half.
+Somatic cell count in dairy cows on 5 consecutive days and 15 days after administration of a ruminal bolus containing Garlicon.
+In animals with subclinical mastitis, the somatic cell count was reduced to a level similar to that of healthy animals.
+In addition, animals with high somatic cell counts were reduced by almost half.

-Anti-inflammatory properties of Garlicon contribute to an optimal conditions of the udder, reducing somatic cells and making milk production profitable.
+The anti-inflammatory properties of Garlicon contribute to optimal udder conditions, reducing somatic cells and making milk production profitable.